-Except in cases of emergency, students may not use the bathroom during the first 20 minutes of class or during the two or three-minute transition between classes.
+Except in cases of emergency, students may not use the bathroom during the first 10 minutes and last 10 minutes of class or during the two or three-minute transition between classes.
 Only one student per class may visit the bathroom at the same time.
 All students must sign in and out of their classrooms.
 Students with medical conditions are required to present documentation from a physician.
-Students are given ample opportunity to use the facilities throughout the day, including before school, during break/snack time, lunch time, Student Life® time, and after school.
+Students are given many opportunities to use the facilities throughout the day, including before school, during break/snack time, lunchtime, Student Life® time, and after school.